HappyZombies/4chan-Laravel/README.md

 You **need** to have [Laravel](https://laravel.com/) to run this site.

 * Create your .env file accordingly
+* You *made* need to update your config/database.php accordingly as well.
 * composer install
-* php artisan migrate
+* php artisan migrate:refresh --seed
-* php artisane db:seed
 * php artisan serve

-And your off!
-There is A LOT to be done, not all features of 4chan have been implemented yet, but are indeed in progress.
-Front-end will not look 100% like 4chan.org , but it will be fairl close.
+And you're off!
+Not all features of 4chan have been implemented, but are in progress.
+Front-end will not look 100% like 4chan.org, but it will be fairly similar.